pcreux/engineering/README.md

 ## We write code for our peers

 We care about the person who will have to read, debug or extend our code.
 We want them to have a good time.
-We take extra time to turn “code that works” into code that’s clean, explicit, simple, robust, confident and tested… obviously!
+We take extra time to turn "code that works" into code that’s clean, explicit, simple, robust, confident and tested… obviously!

 ## We trust our peers